Get

 3. The Genetics of the Chocolate Dapple Dachshund

 In addition to chocolate-colored Dachshunds, there are dapple patterns available as well.
-The chocolate dapple pattern is triggered by the merle gene in dogs and is highly sought after by owners.
+The merle gene in dogs triggers the chocolate dapple pattern and is highly sought after by owners.
 This pattern is characterized by chocolate-colored spots or splotches on a lighter coat of Dachshunds.
-A merle dog can also be characterized by other colors and markings, such as tan or cream.
+Other colors and markings, such as tan or cream, can also characterize a merle dog.

 dapple dachshund portrait